 Similar patterns hold for a broader set of countries.
-For brevity we focus on regional averages, leaving country-by-country statistics for the appendix (Tables 7 and 8 for women and men respectively).
-Regional averages are a simple average of the countries in the sample, without population weights.
+For brevity we focus on regional averages.
+These are a simple average of the countries in the sample, without population weights.

 We focus on three main indicators to document changes in educational outcomes: share of birth cohort accessing grade five, as well as the literacy rate and average education quality (i.e., estimated literacy for an adult with five years of schooling) where the latter two statistics are both corrected for age and period effects per the Deaton-Paxson normalization described above.